janusboandersen/dotfiles/template/buildsystem/cmake/readme.markdown

 * PUBLIC is for both the interface and the implementation.

 ### Using namespaces
 Namespaces look like in C++.
-E.g. a dependency on the Boost library `program_options` can be referenced as `Boost::program_options`.
-This is useful for specifying library names and their components in an easy, portable way - and avoiding variables.
+For example, a dependency for the Boost library `program_options` is typically referenced as `Boost::program_options`.
+This is useful for specifying library names and their components in an easy, portable way.
+Namespaces are actually "Alias libraries".
+See section "CMake Target types".

+* A namespace is an alias library target.
+As such, it is a clarification / namespaced re-definition of a target (hence alias)
+    * Declare it as:
+        * `add_library(detail::platform_specific ALIAS platform_specific)`
+    * Consume it as:
+        * `target_link_libraries(mytarget detail::platform_specific)`

+The advantage:
+* Dependencies specified with `::` are interpreted as *definitely* being a CMake target, and so an error will *definitely* be thrown if it doesn't exists (i.e. it doesn't just delegate to the compiler to find a library somewhere).
+* Most external libraries that are found using `find_library()` will provide such namespaced facilities.
+See section on external / system-wide libraries.

 ### Declare your target's dependencies
 Use `target_link_libraries(some_target <item>)` to declare dependencies.